andredasilvaipo/jallinone/trunks/README.txt

 - clientos.jar
 - serveros.jar

+Note: OfficeLnFs_2.7.jar an open source project available in http://officelnfs.sourceforge.net/ and distributed with a BSD-style license.

 Note: a JDBC driver is also required (not included in this distribution), according to the database.